asap19-eureka-house-ad-green.png

 Share

 The bad news is that it's actually counterproductive to work year-round without a break.
 Skipping vacations is more likely to result in jeopardizing a career than advancing it.
 The reason: burnout, which impairs creativity, productivity, and motivation and can even result in emotional and physical illness.
-The downside of not taking vacations includes:

-Increased stress
+Increased Stress

 Chronic stress can lead to heart disease, obesity, insomnia, and exhaustion—none of which will help anyone’s career prospects.

-Studies have found that those who skipped vacation time were likely to become depressed, tense, and exhausted.
+Studies have found that those who skipped vacation time were more likely to become depressed, tense, and exhausted.

-A decline in productivity
+A Decline in Productivity

-Working long hours day in and day out without a break can lead to steep productivity declines—and along with it, a chance for a raise and/or promotion.
+Working long hours day in and day out without a break can lead to steep productivity declines—and along with it, a chance for a raise or promotion.
 If productivity dips enough, you could even end up losing your job.

 The way to unleash your full potential and retain your enthusiasm for your job is to stop running from crisis to crisis, juggling priorities, and watching the clock—and to take time off.
-A one- or two-week vacation can help your career prospects by allowing you to:

-Revamp relationships
+Revamp Relationships

 A vacation is the perfect time to reconnect with loved ones.
 We’re all texting, emailing, and often ignoring each other as we go about our lives.
 A vacation with family or friends can revitalize our deep connections with each other.